Does a Home Warranty Cover Air Duct Cleaning?

 Home warranty air duct cleaning coverage

 Typical home warranties cover ductwork repairs and replacements, but they don’t cover air duct cleaning services.
-However, many home insurance companies do provide air duct cleaning.
+However, many home insurance companies do provide air duct cleaning if it is needed following a covered event like a fire or water leak.

 Here are some things that home warranties cover: